• Skip to primary navigation

 Just like other cherries, these can be dehydrated whole and used to infuse liqueurs, or ground and sifted and added to baked goods as in my Traditional Siberian Bird Cherry Cake.

-From the Journals of Lewis and Clark, Wild Cherry Whiskey is the easiest thing to make.
+From the Journals of Lewis and Clark, Wild Cherry Whiskey comes the easiest thing to make.
 Cover sand cherries with good whiskey, allow them to infuse for a month, then strain.
-Sometimes I sweeten it with maple syrup.
+I sweeten it with maple syrup.

 Sand Cherry Syrup